animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

 In addition, you can express more complex snapshot filters by using the `ComposableSnapshotFilter` class.
-This class implements Apache Geode’s [SnapshotFilter](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/cache/snapshot/SnapshotFilter.html) interface as well as the [Composite](https://en.wikipedia.org/wiki/Composite_pattern) software
+This class implements Apache Geode's [SnapshotFilter](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/cache/snapshot/SnapshotFilter.html) interface as well as the [Composite](https://en.wikipedia.org/wiki/Composite_pattern) software